mitch-b/fcc-comments-tagcloud/README.md

 ```

 Provide your username above, and it will execute the commands required to host our application.
 For now, the user has a default password which should get you up and running, but do change this if you plan on hosting this on a machine that is accessed by others.

+###Configuring pygame for Windows virtualenv Users
+If you're using virtualenv (if you're unsure what that is, skip this section), you'll need to copy in the pygame installation files into your virtualenv folder.
+I couldn't find a way to have the installer run in my virtualenv, nor could I get it to install via pip, so I simply copied from my Python installation, ie, `C:\Python27\Lib\site-packages\pygame`, and `C:\Python27\include\pygame` folders to their matching locations in `~/.virtualenv` or wherever you store your work areas.

 #How It Works